judus/componeer/README.md

 });
 ```

 It instantiates your classes, optionally hooks them up to DOM elements, and passes in options.
-That’s it.
-The simplicity is deliberate.
+That’s it.&#x20;

+(Yes, there's a whole API lurking beneath — lifecycle hooks, getters/setters, reloading, and other arcane rituals — but if you're reaching for all of that, you might be better off switching to an actual JS framework.)

 ---